JakeTM9/AURA/README.md

 All machine learning scripts and scripts that do data manipulation can be found in the server directory.
 The most important file in the server directory is the [Server File](https://github.com/JakeTM9/AURA/blob/dev/server/server.py)

 ## TODO:
-- pass data from save page + title data to system detailed below, then navigate to home
-- Save Analysis Data as an entry to a Single Big .json (Make a system in flask to create, read, and delete entries in Json)
-- Populate Home page with all entries from Big .json -> alphabetized?
-- Improve Bar Graph
+- Use Selects for multiple graphs/clouds
-- Make word cloud work (fix bug)
+- Make word cloud work
-- Get top 50 words
+- Display whole actual top reviews
-- Make word cloud of top 50 words
+- Sentiment Analysis of Review groupings